Gorisek-Bros/docs/profile.md

 ```k1 = f'(x0)```\
 ```k2 = f'(x1)```

-In the most cases, you don't need to use mathematical equations of polynom3 and its derivatives.
-Usually, a simple adjustment of *x*, *y*, *k1* and *k2* attributes is enough.
+In most cases, you don't need to use mathematical equations of polynom3 and its derivatives.
+Usually, a simple adjustment of *x*, *y*, *k1*, and *k2* attributes is enough.
 :::

 | Name  | Type   | Description                                                            | Optional |